Gasherbrum II: Geography

-Gasherbrum II is located on the border of Gilgit–Baltistan, Pakistan, and Xinjiang, China.
-It is part of the Karakoram mountain range in the Himalayas, and located at the top of the Baltoro Glacier.
+Gasherbrum II is located on the border of Gilgit–Baltistan, Pakistan, and Xinjiang, China in the Karakorum range, located at the top of the Baltoro Glacier.
 With an elevation of 8034 m it is the third-highest member of the Gasherbrum group, behind Gasherbrum I (8080 m) and Broad Peak (8051 m).
 Gasherbrum III is sometimes considered to be a subpeak of Gasherbrum II, because the former has a topographic prominence of only 461 m.

 Naming

 In 1856, Thomas George Montgomerie, a member of the British Royal Engineers and part of the Great Trigonometric Survey, sighted the mountain and named it "K4", meaning the fourth mountain of Karakoram.
 The name "Gasherbrum" comes from the Balti words rgasha ("beautiful") and brum ("mountain").
 Contrary to popular belief, it does not mean "shining wall", which is how Sir William Martin Conway described nearby Gasherbrum IV on an 1892 exploration.
+It is also informally named G2.